Why Florida’s Space Coast should be your next holiday destination

 Advertisement

-And of course, what better way to embrace the Space coast than by actually meeting an astronaut - a personal highlight without a doubt (and I really hope Astronaut Jose Hernandez follows through on his promise to come visit me in Edinburgh - he was an icon).
+And of course, what better way to embrace the Space Coast than by actually meeting an astronaut - a personal highlight without a doubt (and I really hope veteran astronaut Jose Hernandez follows through on his promise to come visit me in Edinburgh - he was an icon).

-After two days at the centre, which felt like just two hours, I had been able to see the Artemis space shuttle, take part in Astronaut training exercises, such as a Mars VR challenge and try their very own Space Dot ice cream - delicious - and I hadn’t even ventured to the rest of Florida’s Space Coast yet.
+After two days at the visitor complex, which felt like just two hours, I had been able to see the Space Shuttle Artemis, take part in Astronaut training exercises, such as a Mars VR challenge and try their very own Space Dot ice cream - delicious - and I hadn’t even ventured to the rest of Florida’s Space Coast yet.

-Just 20 minutes down the road, sits the quaint village of Cocoa (we were vehemently reminded by the locals that this is not to be confused with Cocoa beach and heaven forbid you admit to interacting with an inhabitant of one when you’re in the other!)

 Advertisement